iOS17/Jailbreak/README.md

 The jailbreak community eagerly awaits a reliable and safe jailbreak method for iOS 17.
 Developers and security researchers are actively working on finding vulnerabilities and exploits to achieve a jailbreak.
 Stay updated with the latest news and developments from trusted sources to learn about the current jailbreak status.

-## III. iOS 17 Jailbreak Possibilities:
+## III. iOS 17 - 17.1 beta 3 Jailbreak Possibilities:

 Despite the challenges posed by Apple's security measures, the iOS 17 jailbreak community remains resilient.
 While the possibilities depend on the success of exploiting vulnerabilities, past experiences suggest that features like system-wide theming, advanced customization options, and exclusive app tweaks could be on the horizon.

 ## IV.
-How to Prepare Your Device for iOS 17 Jailbreak:
+How to Prepare Your Device for iOS 17 - 17.1 beta 3 Jailbreak:

 Before attempting to jailbreak your iOS 17 device, it is crucial to take some preparatory steps to ensure a smooth and safe experience.